1248Kelly/Digital-Portfolio/README.md

 ## Create a CV

 ### Evidence
- - A visual snapshot of my CV highlighting my qualifications, technical skills, and academic journey.
+ - A visual snapshot of how to create a CV highlighting qualifications, technical skills, and academic journey.

-  It includes brief overviews of key projects such as:
+  overviews of key projects that i have worked on:
   ▫️ **Student Enrollment System** – A sustainability-focused application

 ▫️ **Java-based voting system** – Demonstrating object-oriented programming skills